The Five BITE Custom Bass Models

 Our pickup development was aimed at maximizing output while maintaining a clearly defined tone.
 Why maximizing output?
 That is our understanding of bass.
-A bass needs persuasiveness and a strong presence.
-You can always turn down the volume.
+A bass needs persuasiveness and a strong presence, a clearly audible bass is the backbone of groove.
+You can always turn the volume down.

-Anything else you have downstream on stage, such as pedals, gain controls and whatnot, ultimately dilutes your sound.
-All the more important therefore that your output signal is clearly defined even with treble rolled off.
+Everything you have downstream on stage, such as pedals, gain controls and whatnot, ultimately dilutes your sound.
+It's therefore all the more important that your output signal is clearly defined even with treble rolled off.
 A bassist should be able to clearly hear himself in the mix and it ain't bad either if everybody else including the last row way back realizes that bass is in da house!

 In the BITE Guitars sound lab, output is measured electronically on purpose-built test instruments.
 This way we achieve the technically best possible repeatability and comparability of measuring results.

 Our test instruments are designed in such way that the sweet spot of the open E string lies at 1000 millivolts (true RMS at 250 ms).
 Up to this point, output increases with good definition.
 Beyond, definition decreases distinguishably.

 Peak values of other pickups with comparable design are measured at 300 mV.
 We therefore advise you to select active input mode on your bass amp or adjust gain control accordingly when playing a BITE Custom Bass.

-BITE 1000 mV pickups come in two versions, single and split coil.
-The single coil yields a typical JB sound, snappy and funky, whereas the split coil sounds PB typical, it's a punchy heavyweight.
+BITE 1000 mV pickups come in three versions, as single coils, split coils and humbuckers.
+The single coil yields a typical JB sound, snappy and funky, the split coil sounds PB typical, it's a punchy heavyweight.
 Our model names Jawbone and Punch are derived from these sound properties.
+Finally, the humbucker is two single coils in series circuit for extra output.

 In both our models, Punch and Jawbone, you can optionally move the neck pickup – that's the one seated in the pickguard – forward towards the neck.
 The configurator offers you forward positions in ½ inch intervals.